codespeaknet/sysadmin/docs/notes.rst

 - ``dehydrated -c -x``
 - The hook should have been called this time, so we don't need to reload nginx manually
 - Check certificate with browser, should be valid now
-- ``openssl dhparam -out /etc/nginx/dhparam.pem 4096`` — take a long walk for this
+- ``openssl dhparam -out /etc/nginx/dhparam.pem 4096`` — take a long walk for this, or restore from backup
 - .. code-block:: diff

     diff --git a/nginx/nginx.conf b/nginx/nginx.conf